gcross/LogicGrowsOnTrees/TUTORIAL.md

 ```

 This is just like in the previous example, save that now at the end there is
-`fst` which takes the first value in the configuration pair (which is the board
+`fst`, which takes the first value in the configuration pair (which is the board
-size) and instead of replacing each solution with a `WordSum` it turns it into
+size) and instead of replacing each solution with a `WordSum`, it turns it into
 a singleton list.

 Finally, we look at the second-to-last argument: